Nov 15, 2024

 The budget reconciliation process was originally focused on deficit reduction.
 As the Congressional Research Service notes, “reconciliation has generally been used to reduce the deficit through spending reductions or revenue increases, or a combination of the two.”
 Congress maintained that focus for the first two decades during which it used reconciliation.

 That changed in 2000, when Congress adopted two budget resolutions that called for revenue reductions without any offsetting changes to spending.
 At the time, senators debated whether it was appropriate to increase the deficit through the reconciliation process.
-The prevailing interpretation of the Congressional Budget Act of 1974 was that the reconciliation process is neutral when it comes to the deficit — and therefore the deficit can be increased by the budget reconciliation process.
+The prevailing interpretation of the Congressional Budget Act of 1974 was that the reconciliation process is neutral when it comes to the deficit — and therefore the budget reconciliation process can increase the deficit.
 Since then, the Senate has, on several occasions, adopted and repealed rules that prevent deficit increases in the reconciliation process; at present, there is no such rule.

 Which Laws Have Been Enacted Using This Process?

-Several prominent laws have been enacted using budget reconciliation, with the most recent example being the American Rescue Plan Act of 2021, which provided relief to address the continued impact of COVID-19.
-Prior to that, reconciliation was used to enact the 2017 tax cuts, often referred to as the Tax Cuts and Jobs Act.
+Several prominent laws have been enacted using budget reconciliation, with the most recent example being the Inflation Reduction Act (2022), which addressed some priorities related to climate change and healthcare.
+It overall reduced projected deficits over the 10-year window.
+Prior to that, budget reconciliation was used to enact the American Rescue Plan Act of 2021, which provided relief to address the continued impact of COVID-19.
+Budget reconciliation was also used to enact the 2017 tax cuts, often referred to as the Tax Cuts and Jobs Act.
 The expiration of some provisions at the end of 2025 was put in place to address the requirement in the Byrd Rule that the legislation as a whole could not increase the budget deficit beyond the 10-year budget window.

 The reconciliation process was also used in 2010 to pass legislation that created the Affordable Care Act and the College Cost Reduction and Access Act of 2007, which made major changes to federal student loans and established the Public Service Loan Forgiveness program.
 Other examples of laws that used reconciliation are tax changes in 2001 and 2003 and the reform of welfare programs in 1996.